Corinth Corinthians: History

-The 1926 Tri-State League folded before the conclusion of the season with the Corinth Corinthians in a tie for 1st place.
+The 1926 Tri-State League folded before the conclusion of the season with the Corinth Corinthians in a tie for first place.
 When the league folded on July 6, 1926, following an owners' meeting, the Corinth Corinthians had the same 35–23 record as the Jonesboro Buffalos.
 Corinth was managed in 1926 by Roy Clunk.
 Corinth pitcher John Bates returned to lead the Tri-State League with 11 wins, 71 strikeouts and an 11–2 record.

 When the Tri-State League owners met in Memphis, Tennessee and voted to suspend the league play in 1926, it was agreed to have the Jonesboro Buffaloes meet the Corinthians in the championship series, with the league planning on returning to play in 1927.
 However, before the series was played, Jonesboro accused Corinth of signing new players to improve their roster before the series.
-The accusation was verified and Tri-State League president John D. Martin canceled the series.
-The league did not play in 1927 and Corinth has not hosted another minor league team.
+The accusation was verified, and Tri-State League president John D. Martin canceled the series.

+The Tri-State League did not return to play in 1927.
+Corinth has not hosted another minor league team.